-Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments.
-X A.2 Prerequisites and/or any required competencies are X clearly stated.
+Table: Standard Reviewed Standards for Course Outcomes Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to X specific objectives and/or assignments.
+A.2 Prerequisites and/or any required competencies are X clearly stated.
 A.3 Learning objectives for each course describe outcomes X that are measurable.
 A.4 Learning objectives are appropriately designed for the X level of each of the course.
 A.5 Instruction, activities, and assignments in courses are X scaffolded from course to course, and throughout the program.

-- A.1 BUS214 articulates specific learning outcomes for the course.
-For many of these, the link between the outcome and activity is self-explanatory, but most are not explicitly tied to specific assignments or course activities. - A.2 Two prerequisites courses are listed, but previous skills and knowledge are not stated. - A.3 Course objectives are measurable. - A.4 Learning objectives are appropriate for a 2nd-year course. - A.5 Activities appear to be scaffolded through the course, building in complexity throughout the course, ending in a self-determined, independent student project.
+- A.1 DGD120 articulates specific learning outcomes for the course.
+For many of these, the link between the outcome and activity is self-explanatory, but most are not explicitly tied to specific assignments or course activities. - A.2 No prerequisites courses are listed, and previous skills and knowledge specifically relating to graphic design are not listed. - A.3 Course objectives are measurable. - A.4 Learning objectives are appropriate for a 1st-year course. - A.5 Activities appear to be scaffolded through the course, building in complexity throughout the course, ending in a comprehensive student project.
 The course's objectives fill an industry need within the program.